ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 1.1.9.
 "Personal Information" means information about an identifiable individual, business, organization, or other entity, but does not include the name, title, business address, or telephone number of an employee of a business, organization, or other entity;
 1.1.10.
 "Prohibited Jurisdictions" means USA, Belarus, Central African Republic, Democratic Republic of Congo, Democratic People’s Republic of Korea, the Crimea region of Ukraine, Croatia, Cuba, Iran, Iraq, Kosovo, Lebanon, Libya, Moldova, Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen, and Zimbabwe.
 1.1.11.
 "Prohibited Use" has the meaning set out in paragraph 6 of these Terms of Service;
 1.1.12.
-"Service" means any of the services, functions, or features offered on or through the Site;
+"Service" means any of the broswer based software services, functions, or features offered on or through the Site;
 1.1.13.
 "Site" means the Internet website dex.iobanker.com;
 1.1.14.
 "Terms of Service" means these terms and conditions of service, as they may be changed, amended, or updated from time to time without prior notice to you, including the following Site policies and pages: the Privacy Policy and the Risk Disclosure Statement.
 1.1.15.
 "Trading Order Book" has the meaning set out in paragraph 3 of these Terms of Service;